Residential care

-Residential care refers to long-term care given to adults or children who stay in a residential setting rather than in their own home or family home.
+Residential care refers to long-term care given to adults or children who stay in an institutional or semi-institutional residential setting rather than in their own home or family home.

 There are various residential care options available, depending on the needs of the individual.
 People with disabilities, mental health problems, Intellectual disability, Alzheimer's disease, dementia or who are frail aged are often cared for at home by paid or voluntary caregivers, such as family and friends, with additional support from home care agencies.
 However, if home-based care is not available or not appropriate for the individual, residential care may be required.

 Child care

 Children may be removed from abusive or unfit homes by government action, or they may be placed in various types of out-of-home care by parents who are unable to care for them or their special needs.
 In most jurisdictions the child is removed from the home only as a last resort, for their own safety and well-being or the safety or others, since out-of-home care is regarded as very disruptive to the child.
 They are moved to a place called a foster home.